Breast ironing: Health consequences

 Breast ironing is extremely painful and can cause tissue damage.
 As of 2006, there have been no medical studies on its effects.
 However, medical experts warn that it might contribute toward breast cancer, cysts and depression, and perhaps interfere with breastfeeding later.
 In addition to this, breast ironing puts girls at risk of abscesses, cysts, infections, and permanent tissue damage, resulting in breast pimples, imbalance in breast size, and milk infection from scarring.
 In extreme cases of damage, there are currently ten cases of diagnosed breast cancer reported from women who identified as victims of breast ironing.
 Other possible side effects reported by GIZ include malformed breasts and the eradication of one or both breasts.
 The practice ranges dramatically in its severity, from using heated leaves to press and massage the breasts, to using a scalding grinding stone to crush the budding gland.
 Due to this variation, health consequences vary from benign to acute.
-The Child Rights Information Network (CRIN) reports the delay of breast milk development after birth, endangering the life of newborns.
+The Child Rights Information Network (CRIN) reports the delay of breast milk development after giving birth, endangering the life of newborns.

 Breast ironing can cause women to fear sexual activity.
 Men have said that breast loss detracts from women's sexual experiences, although this has not been corroborated by women.

 Many women also suffer mental trauma after undergoing breast ironing.
 Victims feel as if it is punishment and often internalise blame, and fear breastfeeding in the future.

 Opposition

 As well as being dangerous, breast ironing is criticised as being ineffective for stopping early sex and pregnancy.
 GIZ (then called "GTZ") and the Network of Aunties (RENATA), a Cameroonian non-governmental organization that supports young mothers, campaign against breast ironing, and are supported by the Ministry for the Promotion of Women and the Family.
 Some have also advocated a law against the practice; however, no such law has been passed.
-Some consider the practice to be an emerging human rights issue, recognized as an act of gender-based violence as breast ironing affects women and girls regardless or race, class, religion, socioeconomic background, or age.
+Some consider the practice to be an emerging human rights issue, recognized as an act of gender-based violence as breast ironing affects women and girls regardless of race, class, religion, socioeconomic background, or age.
 In regards to recent opposition, in 2000, the United Nations (UN) identified breast ironing as one of five intersecting forms of discrimination and overlooked crimes against women.

 According to one Cameroonian lawyer, if a medical doctor determines that damage has been caused to the breasts, the perpetrator can be punished by up to three years in prison, provided the matter is reported within a few months.
 However, it is unclear if such a law exists as there are no recorded instances of legal enforcement.

 The GIZ survey found that in 2006, 39 percent of Cameroonian women opposed breast ironing, with 41 percent expressing support and 26 percent indifferent.
 Reuters reported in 2014 that nationwide campaigning against the practice had helped reduce the rate of breast ironing by 50 percent in the country.